 What Do I Wear to a Firearms Class?

-You’ve signed up for your first defensive pistol class, chosen a proper training gun, and you’re geared up; now what do you wear?
+You’ve signed up for your first firearms class, chosen a proper training gun, and you’re geared up; now what do you wear?
 If you’re training with Paladin Group, then you’ll likely be outdoors, so dress accordingly.
 However, here are some recommendations that should apply regardless of who you’re training with or the weather conditions:

 Footwear